praneeth2704/praneeth2704/README.md

 <h2 align="left">Hi 👋!
-My name is Praneeth and I'm a UG Student from Nalla Malla Reddy College</h2>
+My name is Praneeth and I'm a UG Student in Nalla Malla Reddy College</h2>

 ###